redhat-cop/redhat-image-mode-demo/docs/use-cases/bootc-container-anaconda-ks/README.md

 # Use Case - RHEL Bootc container as a setup source for Kickstart/Anaconda

-In this example, we will expand the image we built in the [Apache bootc use case](../bootc-container-httpd/) that you can use as a reference for details.
+In this example, we will expand the image we built in the [Apache bootc use case](../bootc-container-httpd/README.md) that you can use as a reference for details.
 This way, we will be able to streamline the creation of VMs based on a frozen, immutable configuration that will take few seconds to be deployed.

-The [Containerfile](./Containerfile.anaconda) in the example:
+The Containerfile.anaconda in the example:

 - Updates packages
 - Installs tmux and mkpasswd to create a simple user password